MarkHoeber/sublime_sphinx_guide/source/lists.rst

  Ordered lists usually use numerals.
 Nested ordered lists (ordered lists inside other ordered lists) use letters.

- An ordered lists should have 3-7 items.
+ An ordered list should have 3-7 items.

 Unordered Lists
 ***************